 Love Our Lakes

-The simple things you can do to Love Our Lakes are to always use the public toilets (one poo can close the lake!), get rid of any rubbish responsibly, wash clothes or dishes away from the lake and take measures not to spread aquatic weeds (Check, Clean Dry).
-Following these steps will reduce your impact on the water quality of our lakes and protect the native plants, animals and birds that live here as well.
+Simple steps can reduce your impact - always use the public toilets (poo in the loo), get rid of any rubbish responsibly, wash clothes or dishes away from the lake and take measures not to spread aquatic weeds (Check, Clean Dry).

-Four easy ways to Love Our Lakes
+Simple steps to Love Our Lakes

-If you’re planning a trip to the Waitaki lakes, make sure you’re responsible with your rubbish and use the bins provided (or take it with you).
+If you’re planning a trip to the lakes, make sure you’re responsible with your rubbish and use the bins provided (or take it with you).
 Rubbish in the waterways can impact both the water quality and the wildlife that lives there.

 A good idea is to pack a waste-free picnic to reduce food and drink rubbish when visiting your favourite lakeside spot.